cauldronio/cauldron-deployment/README.md

 - Run nginx as a proxy for the containers

 ### Stop Cauldron
-This command will stop and remove all the container created, but the state will be kept
+This command will stop and remove all the containers created, but the state will be kept
 ``` bash
 $ ansible-playbook -i inventories/local rm_containers.yml
 ```